-- (1) Represents the effect of the right to offset under legally enforceable master netting agreements to settle with the same counterparty on a net basis, including cash collateral posted and received and accrued interest. - (2) Mortgage commitment derivative amounts reflect where we have recognized both an asset and a liability with the same counterparty under an enforceable master netting arrangement but we have not elected to offset the related amounts in our condensed consolidated balance sheets. - (3) Represents non-cash collateral posted or received that has neither been recognized nor offset in our condensed consolidated balance sheets.
-Does not include collateral held in excess of our exposure. - Excludes derivative assets of \$257 million and \$217 million and derivative liabilities of \$298 million and \$250 million recognized in our condensed consolidated balance sheets as of March 31, 2013 and December 31, 2012, respectively, that are not subject to an enforceable master netting arrangement or similar agreement. - (5) Includes \$13.3 billion of Securities purchased under agreements to resell or similar arrangements classified as "cash and cash equivalents" in our condensed consolidated balance sheets as of December 31, 2012.
+- (2) Mortgage commitment derivative amounts reflect where we have recognized both an asset and a liability with the same counterparty under an enforceable master netting arrangement but we have not elected to offset the related amounts in our condensed consolidated balance sheets. - (3) Represents non-cash collateral posted or received that has neither been recognized nor offset in our condensed consolidated balance sheets.
+Does not include collateral held in excess of our exposure. - (4) Excludes derivative assets of \$1.1 billion and \$217 million and derivative liabilities of \$1.1 billion and \$250 million recognized in our condensed consolidated balance sheets as of June 30, 2013 and December 31, 2012, respectively, that are not subject to an enforceable master netting arrangement or similar agreement. - (5) Includes \$11.0 billion and \$13.3 billion of securities purchased under agreements to resell or similar arrangements classified as "cash and cash equivalents" in our condensed consolidated balance sheets as of June 30, 2013 and December 31, 2012, respectively.

 Derivative instruments are recorded at fair value and securities purchased under agreements to resell or similar arrangements are recorded at amortized cost in our condensed consolidated balance sheets.
-The fair value of non-cash collateral accepted for over-the-counter risk management derivatives was \$40 million and \$54 million as of March 31, 2013 and December 31, 2012, respectively.
-The fair value of non-cash collateral accepted for securities purchased under agreements to resell or similar arrangements was \$80.1 billion and \$46.2 billion of which \$40.0 billion and \$25.0 billion could be sold or repledged as of March 31, 2013 and December 31, 2012, respectively.
-None of the underlying collateral was sold or repledged as of March 31, 2013 and December 31, 2012.
-The fair value of non-cash collateral we pledged for securities sold under agreements to repurchase was \$218 million as of March 31, 2013, which the counterparty was permitted to sell or repledge.
-We did not have any securities sold under agreements to repurchase as of December 31, 2012.
+The fair value of non-cash collateral accepted for OTC risk management derivatives was \$31 million and \$54 million as of June 30, 2013 and December 31, 2012, respectively.
+The fair value of non-cash collateral accepted for securities purchased under agreements to resell or similar arrangements was \$49.2 billion and \$46.2 billion, of which \$27.8 billion and \$25.0 billion could be sold or repledged as of June 30, 2013 and December 31, 2012, respectively.
+None of the underlying collateral was sold or repledged as of June 30, 2013 and December 31, 2012.
+We did not have any securities sold under agreements to repurchase as of June 30, 2013 and December 31, 2012.